What Causes Cerebral Palsy?

 - Fetal injury

-As the other main category of Cerebral Palsy; acquired CP is thought to develop from risk factors experienced over the course of a child’s early months or years of life.
-These factors include:
+Acquired cerebral palsy may develop over the course of a child’s first few months or years of life.
+Risk factors include:

-- Blood flow problems to the brain, possibly due to stroke or blood clotting problems
+- Insufficient blood flow to the brain, possibly due to stroke or blood clotting problems

 - Head injury